Turskyi/nextjs-laozi-chatbot/README.md

 ## Data Storage and Caching

-This application utilizes two main technologies for data storage and caching:
+This application uses two main technologies for data storage and caching:

 - **AstraDB:** We leverage AstraDB, a NoSQL database service from DataStax, to store vector embeddings of text data.
 These embeddings enable efficient